StevenBlack/vocab/readme.md

 ### interdict
 To forbid or sternly prohibit.
 It's best used with official pronouncements.
 A key word in the war against drugs, usually accomplished by the Coast Guard.
-Pronounced IN-TER-DIKT (not IN-TER-DITE.)

 ### interjacent